judoole/sitemesh-examples/sitemesh-velocity/README.md

     </init-param>
 </servlet>
 ````
-The ${ENVIRONMENT} will now be substituded with a System property or System environment variable if it exists either on the application container or the server it self.
+The ${ENVIRONMENT} will now be substituted with a System property or System environment variable named ENVIRONMENT if it exists either on the application container or the server it self.
-This is much like how Spring does it with ContextLoaderListener and the likes.
+This is much like how Spring does it with ````ContextLoader```` and the likes.

 ### How can I test this?
 Maven installed and do a mvn jetty:run.
 Go to [http://localhost:8080/sitemesh-velocity](http://localhost:8080/sitemesh-velocity)